torch2424/wasm-by-example/examples/strings/strings.c.en-us.md

 })();                           // don't forget to close that async function!
 ```

 Awesome!

 If you wrap this code between `<script></script>` tags inside an `.html` file, you can run it if it's hosted on a webserver, like localhost.
 It won't work if you simply open the file directly.
 This is because of security precautions that prevent your browser from loading files (`caesar.wasm`, in this case) straight from your harddrive.

+You should have something similar to the demo ([Source Code](/source-redirect?path=examples/strings/demo/c)) below:

 ## Demo